fordesmith/crisp-dna/_docs/decisions.md

 next_section: recruiting.html
 ---

-How we make decisions
+Making decisions
 =====================

 How do we make decisions in a decentralised organized with no managers?

 Note – for allocation of consultants to client engagements we have a specific protocol for that – the [bun protocol](bun-protocol.html).
 Similar for recruitment decisions.

-Why don’t we have a well defined decision-making process?
+A loose decision process?
 ---------------------------------------------------------

 We make lots of decisions all the time.
 Which type of coffee machine to buy?
 Should our internal fees be raised?
 Which partners should we invite?